allenhwkim/waitnrun/README.md

 # waitnrun
+> wait-and-run

-Starts server, waits for ports, then run your tests
+Starts server, waits for URL, then run your tests.

+This package is developed because I could not resolve `npm audit` issues of "start-and-server" package, especially `wait-on` and `axios` package.

+It's a simplified version of [start-server-and-test](https://www.npmjs.com/package/start-server-and-test).
+It has zero dependency.
+Therefore, you will see 0(zero) security vulnerability.

+The package size is 2.3KB(0 npm module dependency), compared to start-server-and-test's 11KB(plus 107 npm module dependencies).

 ## Install